finik/AuzzlePuzzle/README.md

 b) Avoid encodings #5, #3, #10, #12 (#5 will only fully pull another #5, etc)

-That leaves with 8 encodings that do not have any of the issues above, each one of them has a proper counterpart for pulling it and another one of pushing it.
+That leaves with 8 encodings that do not have any of the issues above, each one of them has a proper counterpart for pulling all 4 of its magnets and and another one of pushing all 4.
 These encodings are: #1, #2, #4, #7, #8, #11, #13 and #14.
 And the actual matching pairs for both solutions are as follows:

 **All magnets pulled inside:** (#1, #7), (#8, #14), (#2, #11), (#4, #13)